Frequently Asked Questions About Clubs and Organizations

 It is pretty easy to register a club.
-There are four easy steps:
+There are five easy steps:

 1. Find nine other students to be a member and a staff or faculty advisor and fill out the Online Club Registration Form.
 Note: You must have a reliable Primary Contact!
 You can always add or change information on that online form after you have established the club.

 2. Complete the Signature Form.
 This form designates who is permitted to authorize reimbursements and allocations of the club’s funds.
 This form should be be turned in to the Office of Student Life as soon as possible.

 3. Have your Advisor complete the club advisor agreement This form must be signed by your advisor and delivered or mailed to SU312.